aserg-ufmg/JSCity/README.md

 ```sh
 node generator.js path-to-project-diretory -c "Name Your Project"
 ```
-This command reads all js file in the directory and its subdirectories and inserts  all the information   needed in the database to design the city.
+This command reads all js files in the directory and its subdirectories and inserts  all the information   needed in the database to design the city.
 Remember to specify your project source code correct path, because some github cloned projects come with sample codes , minify libraries and other codes that don`t represent the real core of the system.
 ```sh
 node generator.js ./backend/system/name-of-your-project/src/ -c "City Name"
 ```